nadeeshanidayarathna/templates/README.md

 - The scraper service (`scraper`) will scrape the given page via the JS template available in the `lib` folder

 ## Installation
+- Step1: Install the `NodeJS`(version 16.+ or latest)
+- Step2: Install the VSCode (latest version)
-All the required node modules have been installed in the project.
+- Step3: All the required node modules have been installed in the project.
 Use the below command to import node packages

 ```
 npm install